Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Quantum Gravity States in Unconstrained Hilbert Space

 with all other variables free at the endpoints.

 The quantities $G_A$ in Eq.~(\ref{eq:G_A}), when viewed as functionals of $h_{ij}({\bf x})$ and $\phi({\bf x})$, satisfy the Wheeler--DeWitt equation as well as the $d$-momentum constraints. \footnote{ More precisely, one can define the path integral (e.g., via skeletonization) such that the $G_A$ satisfy the Wheeler--DeWitt equation~\cite{Halliwell:1988wc,Halliwell:1990qr}.
 We assume that such a definition has been adopted. } For this to be the case, it is important that the range of functional integration for the lapse $N$ includes negative values, which correspond to evolution backward in time.
-This can be seen more easily by switching to the operator formalism, in which $G_A$ can be written as the inner product between the state $\ket{h_{ij}({\bf x}),\phi({\bf x})}$ ($\in {\cal H}_0$) and the state $\ket{\Psi_A}$ obtained by evolving the state $\ket{A}$, defined in ${\cal H}_0$ modulo $d$-dimensional diffeomorphisms:
+This can be seen more easily by switching to the operator formalism, in which $G_A$ can be written as the inner product between the state $\ket{h_{ij}({\bf x}),\phi({\bf x})}$ ($\in {\cal H}_0$) and the state $\ket{\Psi_A}$ obtained by evolving the state $\ket{A}$, defined in ${\cal H}_0$ modulo $d$-dimensional diffeomorphisms: \footnote{ We use the symbol $\ket{A}$ to mean a representative of states that are equivalent under $d$-dimensional diffeomorphisms in ${\cal H}_0$.
+If we want to represent the corresponding single element of ${\cal H}'_0$, we use $\ket{A}'$.
+We adopt the same notation for $\ket{\Psi_A}$. }

 where $\tau({\bf x}) = N({\bf x}) (t-\tilde{t})$, and we have adopted the gauge $\chi = \chi^i = 0$.
 By taking the range of the functional integral to be from $-\infty$ to $\infty$, this yields the delta functional $\delta[{\cal H}({\bf x})]$, enforcing the Hamiltonian constraint.
 In the language of the operator formalism, the path integral of Eq.~(\ref{eq:G_A}) can thus be viewed as producing a set of (unnormalized) states $\ket{\Psi_A}$ labeled by $A$ which satisfy the constraint equations: